dem42/copper/README.md

 Sometimes, the github glfw-rs version changes and may depend on a newer version of glfw binary.
 In that case you need to download a new version.
 This will only be necessary if you are installing this project in a clean directory since it does cache older version of its dependencies and tags them in the Cargo.lock.
 To force cargo to ignore the version that's locked you need to manually specify the version in Cargo.toml

+Note that the `build.rs` and the Cargo.toml are located in the sub-crate "gl"

 ## Building C++ with MSVC
 you have a weird system setup where your ucrtd (universal c runtime) is only available with windows 10 sdk but you have multiple sdks installed 8.0 and 8.1 and your visual studio 14 2015 expects to have the ucrtd